NIA Statement on the Release of “Advanced Nuclear Reactors for State Policymakers, A Brief”

 “The Nuclear Innovation Alliance is excited to support the proposed National Nuclear University Research Reinvestment Act.
 Our universities are the foundation of American leadership in technology and innovation, and the proposed legislation would build on that legacy.
 This bill would not only strengthen institutional capabilities.
 It would also invest in a new generation of nuclear energy researchers from diverse backgrounds, unleashing a new wave of nuclear innovation.”

-Nuclear Innovation Alliance Executive Director Judi Greenwald issued the following statement on the upcoming Leaders Summit on Climate that will be hosted by President Biden from April 22-23, 2021:
+Nuclear Innovation Alliance Executive Director Judi Greenwald issued the following statement on the release of the Bipartisan Infrastructure Framework:

 "The Nuclear Innovation Alliance strongly supports the Bipartisan Infrastructure Framework that is being considered in the U.S. Senate.
 This bipartisan legislation would provide the foundation for reaching the nation's long-term climate, economic, and justice goals.
 It contains many provisions that will strengthen the resiliency of the energy system while creating jobs and economic growth.

 NIA Statement in Support of the Energy Sector Innovation Credit Act